 “I think it’s just an honest depiction of who we are as people and why we make the music we do,” Jim says of ‘It Is Punk Music?
 A Year With Cassels’.
 “The idea of being as honest as possible has come to be something of a mantra to us.

 For Cassels, music is about authenticity.
 Together they embody the spirit of punk, even if their sound stretches the boundaries of any genre.
 They are young, driven and vastly intelligent, refreshingly unafraid to shatter the status quo.

 “Creating a persona and having to act all the time must be fucking exhausting and confusing.
 If I started randomly talking to you in an American accent one day you’d find that super weird right?
 So why doesn’t that seem to apply in music?

 ‘Epithet’ further cements this youthful tenacity, and continues to paint them as one of the most unique, and most important, bands of our time.

-Dealing in themes which range from the overtly sociopolitical to the deeply personal, the band are never afraid to express their opinions in their songs.
-This sincere, heart-on-the sleeve approach has picked them up praise and coverage from the likes of NME, BBC Radio 1, 6 Music and Channel 4, as well as Radiohead's Colin Greenwood.
+The band have attracted coverage from the likes of NME, BBC Radio 1, 6 Music and Channel 4, as well as Radiohead's Colin Greenwood.
 As Punktastic puts it, 'there’s little emerging from the British underground that comes close to mirroring Cassels’ style.'

-They’ve shared stages with the likes of Self Defense Family, Johnny Foreigner, Tall Ships, Car Seat Headrest and Beach Slang and are set to tour with Chicago punks Meat Wave on their UK tour this April.
+They’ve shared stages with the likes of Self Defense Family, Johnny Foreigner, Tall Ships, Car Seat Headrest, Beach Slang and Meat Wave.